2021–22 Canadian network television schedule

 The 2021–22 network television schedule for the five major English commercial broadcast networks in Canada covers primetime hours from September 2021 through August 2022.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 2020–21 television season, for Canadian, American and other series.
 CBC was first to announce its fall schedule on June 2, 2021, followed by Citytv and Global on June 8, and CTV on June 10.
 Yes TV, indieNET and Omni Television are not included as member television stations have local flexibility over most of their schedules.
-CTV 2 is not included on Friday or Saturday as it normally only schedules encore programming in primetime on Saturdays.
+CTV 2 is not included on Friday or Saturday as it normally only schedules encore programming in primetime on Fridays and Saturdays.